Elizabeth Temkina: Biography

 According to a number of historical testimonies and family legends, which, however, do not have documentary evidence and are disputed by most historians, Grigory Potemkin and Catherine the Great were secretly married.
-In 1775, a female infant appeared in Potemkin's house, who was named Elizabeth Grigorievna Temkina (the surname was obtained by truncation from “Potemkin”).
-The girl was born secretly, but at the court there were rumors that the empress was her mother, though this is now regarded as unlikely.
-Elizabeth was brought up in the Samoilov household, and was never acknowledged by Catherine.
+In 1775, a female infant appeared in Potemkin's house, who was named Elizaveta Grigorievna Temkina (the surname was obtained by truncation from "Potemkin" as was a Russian tradition when naming illegitimate children).

+The girl was born secretly, but at the court there were rumors that the Empress was her mother, though this is now regarded as unlikely.
+Elizabeth was brought up in the Samoilov household, her guardian being Alexander Nikolaevich Samoilov, the son of Potemkin's sister Maria Alexandrovna Samoylova (nе́e Potemkina), which could lend some credence to the rumor that her father were one of the Potemkins or a relation of theirs.
+But tellingly, Elizabeth was never acknowledged by Catherine, in contrast to Count Aleksey Grigorievich Bobrinsky (1762–1813), the illegitimate son of the Empress.